Why The Artful Escape took six years to craft

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-The Artful Escape is coming on September 9 for the Xbox and the PC.
-And for Johnny Galvatron, the creator of the game, that date has been a long time coming.
+The Artful Escape is coming September 9 for the PC and Xbox.
+And for Johnny Galvatron, the game’s creator, that date has been a long time coming.

-The leader of Beethoven & Dinosaur has worked on the musical narrative adventure for more than six years of his life and he is finally done.
+The leader of Beethoven & Dinosaur has worked on the musical narrative adventure for more than six years, and he is finally done.
 That’s the way it is with art.
-On Thursday, publisher Annapurna Interactive showed the game its showcase and revealed the launch date.
+On Thursday, publisher Annapurna Interactive showed the game during its showcase and revealed the launch date.

 “It’s the hardest thing I’ve ever done in my life,” said Galvatron during a press event.

-It’s about a teenage guitar prodigy Francis Vendetti who sets out on a psychedelic multidimensional journey to inspire his stage persona and step out of the shadow of his famous musician uncle, a dead folk singer who was like a Bob Dylan character.
+It’s about teenage guitar prodigy Francis Vendetti, who sets out on a psychedelic multidimensional journey to inspire his stage persona and step out of the shadow of his famous musician uncle, a dead folk singer who was like a Bob Dylan character.

 Webinar